vsbagal/BURGER-BASH-SQL/README.md

 8. What was the total volume of burgers ordered for each hour of the day?

 9. How many runners signed up for each 1 week period?

+10.What was the average distance travelled for each customer?